nickmmark/hemodynamic-calculations/README.md

 A PAPI < 0.9 is suggestive of Right Ventricular Failure.
 A PAPI < 0.9 is associated with an increased risk mortality or requiring RV mechanical circulatory support.

 ### Calculator
+A simple HTML based calculator that can be embedded in a website.

+### Disclaimer
+This code is provided "as is", without warranty of any kind.
+Double check any calculations.
+See the attached license for more information about the MIT License.

 ### References
 - Lim HS. ***[Cardiac Power Output Revisited](https://doi.org/10.1161/CIRCHEARTFAILURE.120.007393)*** _Circ Heart Fail._ 2020